 Alaska encompasses 371 million acres and has more landmass than Montana, California, and Texas combined.
 The sheer size of the 49th state is immense and in terms of fishable waters is even more staggering.
 It’s difficult to convey the caliber of just how good the fishing is in the Land of the Midnight Sun.
 Why would anyone travel to fly fish in Alaska when there’s the U.S. Rockies?
 Isn’t it a long way to travel for a week of fishing?Read More

 Nowhere else in the United States are steelhead as deeply rooted in angling culture as the Pacific Northwest.
 Mention the Pacific Northwest in a circle of fly fishers and steelhead will inevitably poke their bright dime-colored heads into the conversation.
 Rivers such as the Rogue, Deschutes, Grande Ronde, Columbia, and Klickitat, to name just a few, have claimed notoriety for producing not only good numbers of steelhead, but large ones at that.
-And as western trout rivers begin sliding into winter month slumbers, for any angler looking to extend their fishing season then winter steelhead in the Pacific Northwest should be at the top of the list.Read More
+And as western trout rivers begin sliding into winter month slumbers, for any angler looking to extend their fishing season then winter steelhead in Oregon and Washington and should be at the top of the list.Read More

 Topics: Freshwater Fly Fishing